gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get payment gateway (key, secrets, merchant, sdk/api detail) to complete payment at front-end.
+Use this API to retrieve the payment gateway key, secrets, merchant, SDK/API details to complete a payment at front-end.

 *Success Response:*

-Keys of all payment gateway
+Success.
+Returns the keys of all payment gateways.
+Check the example shown below or refer `AggregatorsConfigDetailResponse` for more details.

 Schema: `AggregatorsConfigDetailResponse`